2026 industry: 2.5x to 4x

 Common Mistakes to Avoid

-Pricing all print types with the same multiplier.
-Canvas and metal prints carry perceived higher value and should be marked up more aggressively than standard paper prints.
+Pricing all product types with the same multiplier.
+Canvas and metal prints carry higher perceived value than standard paper prints.
+Canvas and metal should use 3x to 4x while standard prints can use 2.5x to 3x.
+Fine art limited editions typically use 4x to 6x.

 Frequently Asked Questions